 That explained, the verse above can be read as another reminder, this time from the distant past, restating the fundamentals of understanding: the ability to pick from.

-It is our capacity to discern noise from actionable information that moves us forward on our quest for finding the right information and ultimately answers.
+In simple terms, the ability to pick from is our capacity to discern noise from actionable information that moves us forward on our quest for finding relevant knowledge and, ultimately, answers.
 What the semantic approach to information retrieval does is enhance this capacity by utilizing the analytical powers of computers to dig huge amounts of data and surface their interconnections for us.

-Neither text, nor any type of content could be exhaustively defined by their exact textual representation.
-They both are more of a fabric of relationships.
-Not just a mere sum of exact words and phrases, but a network of connected entities.
-It is by analyzing the relational aspects of these entities that semantic search is able to address complex queries, foster knowledge discovery and take information retrieval to the next level – from a list of results, solely based on keyword matching to a set of connections, pertinent to the intent and the context of the specific query.
+Neither text nor any type of content can be exhaustively defined by their exact textual representation.
+In both cases, it’s more about a fabric of relationships.
+Not just the mere sum of exact words and phrases but a network of entities connected in a so-called knowledge graph.This term is gaining more and more popularity thanks to Google who first adopted it.
+But what is important is that is by analyzing the relational aspects of these entities that Semantic Search is able to address complex queries, foster knowledge discovery and take information retrieval to the next level.
+In other words, from a list of results solely based on keyword matching to a set of connections, pertinent to the intent and the context of the specific query.

-Leveraging Semantic Web technologies, specifically, data represented in RDF and organized in formal collections of related entities (ontologies), semantic search turns the process of looking for information from “dumb” term matching into asking questions and getting answers.
+Leveraging Semantic Technology and, more specifically, data represented in RDF and organized in formal collections (ontologies) of related entities, Semantic Search turns the process of looking for information from “dull” term matching into asking questions and getting answers.

-By definition, semantic search reaches out beyond keywords and seeks to understand the semantics of the search query.
-It improves search accuracy by looking at both data and their connections.
-Instead of more links, which are only a single kind of relation, the algorithm presents you with a networked view of relations, facts, information, you might not know even existed.
+By definition, Semantic Search reaches out beyond keywords and seeks to understand the semantics of the search query.
+It improves search accuracy by looking at both the data and their connections.
+Instead of more links, which are only a single kind of a relationship, the algorithm presents you with a networked view of relationships you might not be aware of.

-The adoption of semantic technologies is inevitable for their potential to model real-world complexity and manage resources and their interrelations in a machine readable format.
-In contrast to search based on the occurrence of words in documents, querying interconnected pieces of data whose chain of relations can be followed allows for deeper and broader search experience.
+The adoption of Semantic Technology is inevitable for their potential to model real-world complexity and manage resources and their interrelations in a machine-readable format.
+In contrast to search based on the occurrence of words in documents, querying interconnected pieces of data whose chain of relationships can be followed allows for deeper and broader search experience.

-On the Web, semantic search profoundly changes the landscape of SERPs.
-Google, Bing, Yahoo! and Yandex, to mention the major search engines, constantly optimize their algorithms, as to be able to return richer results and even answers to search queries.
-In their effort to enable Web-scale exchange of structured data through Schema.org (a collaborative, community activity creating, maintaining, and promoting schemas for structured data on the Internet, sponsored by Google, Microsoft, Yahoo and Yandex), search engines also enable the publishing of more and more semantic web data.
-This in turn makes semantic search more precise and reliable.
+In their effort to enable Web-scale exchange of structured data through Schema.org (a collaborative, community activity creating, maintaining and promoting schemas for structured data on the Internet), search engines also enable the publishing of more and more Semantic Web data.
+This, in turn, makes Semantic Search more precise and reliable.
 The more data an algorithm is presented with, the better the chances it can accurately assess and verify them.

-The good news is major web search engines and larger organizations are already paving the road to a more meaningful web and more efficient enterprise content management systems, thus bringing good semantic search practices for others to take advantage of.
+The good news is that major Web search engines and larger organizations are already paving the road to a more meaningful Web and more efficient enterprise content management systems, thus bringing good Semantic Search practices for others to take advantage of.